Create Self-Signed S/MIME Certificates

 NOTE: The -legacy flag may be required for some devices or e-mail clients to recognize the .p12 file as valid.
 For security reasons, this is not recommended as the -legacy flag enables use of deprecated or insecure algorithms.

-When prompted, enter the pass phrase associated with your personal private key created in Step 5.
+When prompted, enter the pass phrase associated with the personal private key created in Step 5.
 Create another pass phrase which is used when importing the .p12 file into an e-mail client.

 Enter pass phrase for smime_aida_bugg.key: